percona/pmm/docs/setting-up/client/index.md

 ---
-TODO:
-- How to build PMM Client from source code
+TODO: How to build PMM Client from source code
-- Examples of using Docker
+TODO: Examples of using Docker
 ---

 # Setting up PMM Client